scottocs/abpvss/README.md

 This is the proof of concept implementation of attribute-based publicly verifiable secret sharing (AB-PVSS) scheme.

-### python3 abpvss.py
+### python3 abpvss.py 2

-It invokes dabe.py and implement NIZK proofs.
+It invokes dabe.py and implement NIZK proofs to achieve AB-PVSS scheme.
 The NIZK proofs are obtained using Sigma protocol and Fiat-Shamir heuristic.

 ### python3 dabe.py